codyleftwich/musictube/src/assets/user_manual.md

 To select a video, grab the video ID from the URL of the video you wish to load.
 For example, a video with a url `https://www.youtube.com/watch?v=hello123` will have a video ID of `hello123`.
 Once you have the ID pasted into the video ID textbox, you can click `Change Video` to load the new video.

-### Play/Pause Video
-The buttons labeled `Start Video` and `Pause Video` give a different option for playing and pausing a video.

 ### Playback Speed Controller
 The playback speed controller will change the playback speed setting in the YouTube video.
 For example, setting the